Tritons Belong

 - All Recordings

-- Other 2024 Events and Offerings
+- Other 2025 Events and Offerings

 - Understanding and Compassion in Challenging Times

 Peacemaking is rooted in Indigenous conflict resolution frameworks designed to address harm and restore balance within the community.
 It is a practice grounded in place-based core values (respect, honesty, trust, humility, sharing, inclusivity, empathy, courage, forgiveness, and love).
-Similarly, Restorative Justice practices and values center healing and accountability through a community lens and is rooted in indigenous traditions.
+Similarly, Restorative Justice practices and values center healing and accountability through a community lens and is rooted in Indigenous traditions.
 Both frameworks bring together impacted community members to work through challenging conversations and issues to reach a place of intentional listening, equity of voices, mutual understanding, and healing.

 Acts of Kindness are pop-up activities across campus led by Student Life that create opportunities for diverse members of the UC San Diego student community to come together over a creative activity or food, and conversation.